 - ⅓ cup extra virgin olive oil plus 2 tblsp. additional

 - 4 grouper filets (4 to 6 oz. each)

 - Toast the pine nuts in a dry skillet over medium heat.

 - Place the pine nuts, roasted red peppers, tomato, bread, garlic, leaves from 1 sprig of rosemary, parsley, and balsamic vinegar in the bowl of a food processor.

 - Turn the processor on and stream in 1/4 to 1/3 cup of extra virgin olive oil forming a thick sauce.
 Set the sauce aside until needed.

 Cook the Fish:

 - Place the remaining 2 tablespoons of olive oil along with the remaining sprig of rosemary in a shallow, non-stick skillet over medium to medium-high heat.
 Let the rosemary heat with the oil while preparing the fish.

-- To serve, place a puddle of red pepper sauce on each plate and top with fish fillets.
+- To serve, place a puddle of sauce on each plate and top with fish fillets.
 Pass lemon wedges to squeeze over the fish.